Colorado Springs Homeowners’ Complete Guide To House Spiders

 Subterranean termites are the most common and widespread species living across much of the United States.
 These termites nest in the ground in damp soil, not within the wood they've invades to feed their colony.
-Subterranean termites have two jobs.
+Subterranean termites in Denver and Omaha have two jobs.
 Their first job is to act as a food source for other animals.
 Their second job is to clear away dead wood and other decaying items made of cellulose.

 Unfortunately, termites can’t tell the difference between decaying trees in wooded areas or water-damaged structural wood in our houses.
 When these insects get into our yards and homes, they are unwelcome.
 In addition to trees and structural wood, termites eat books, paper products, and plant-based goods.